 - 1 Handside Lane Investigations have identified that the gullies along Handside Lane were of Swan neck design in the highway drainage system and are to be removed. - 2.
 Cole Green Lane (opposite Wheatley Road) this area has been programmed to be inspected. - 3.
-Howlands Concrete identified in a gully has been programmed for a 'dig-out', this is to be completed this financial year.
+Howlands Concrete identified in a gully has been programmed for a 'dig-out', this is to be completed this financial year (2017/2018). - 4.
+Autumn Grove gullies are scheduled to be cleaned before April 2018.
+The